Nature Sketchbook Workshop

 Growing up in Wisconsin, Pam arrived in Minneapolis, MN, in her late twenties after a four-year hiatus in Sonoma County, CA, where she worked as a graphic designer.
 Pam completed her Bachelor of Fine Art degree, with an emphasis in painting, from the University of MN, which included three months in Greece.
 Pam has an associate degree in graphic design from Madison Area Technical College, Madison, WI.

-She is currently an executive board member of Friends of the Arts in St Louis Park, MN, and the founder of a public book club for artists called the Twin Cities Artful Book Club.
-Pam conducts Nature Sketchbook workshops for artists throughout the country at various resorts, nature centers, art centers, parks and wineries.
+She ‘s been an executive board of Friends of the Arts in St Louis Park, MN, and the founder of a public book club for artists called the Twin Cities Artful Book Club.
+Pam conducts Nature Sketchbook workshops for artists throughout the country at various resorts, nature centers, art colonies, parks and wineries.

 Workshop Fee plus tax per student: